The Purpose of a Finder

 With correct adjustment of the position of the LED (Using adjustment wheels) the light paths coincide.
 Because the glass is curved, it doesn't matter where you put your eye too much.
 If you can see the dot the object aligned with it should be in the telescope (As long as it is lined up correctly!)

-The brightness of the LED can be varied with an adjustment wheel for different subjects if required (All options too bright for stars below magnitude two in my experience!)
+The brightness of the LED can be varied with an adjustment wheel for different subjects if required (All options too bright for stars below magnitude one in my experience!)

 Lining up the RDF: